 Any PC replacement or refresh operation ensures that users’ files, data, and settings migrate smoothly and are retained during the transfer.
 In addition, traditional solutions such as the User State Migration Tool and the Microsoft Deployment Toolkit are available, and more current ones include a OneDrive Known Folder Move.

-Step 5: Make sure your Security and Compliance Settings are up to Date.
+Step 5: Make sure your Security and Compliance Settings are current.

 Microsoft Endpoint Configuration Manager, for example, may aid in the automation and management of OS deployments.
 Microsoft suggests phased deployments, with a representative set of hardware and software first targeted and deployed to an early adopter group in your business.
 You may then utilize the information from those devices and users to expand your deployment by targeting further PCs.